alphagov/govuk-developer-docs/source/manual/manage-ruby-dependencies.html.md

 You can ignore pull requests from the bot by replying `@dependabot ignore this major version`, but you have to add the PR to the [tech debt Trello board][tech-debt]

+If a PR contains a mixture of GOV.UK-owned gems and other gems (which are not solely included in the `test` block of the Gemfile), it will need 2 reviews.

 ## Add Dependabot to a repo

 1. Give Dependabot [access to the repo][access] (only GitHub org owners can do this)